MicrosoftDocs/semantic-kernel-docs/semantic-kernel/create-plugins/out-of-the-box-plugins.md

 ---
-title: How to use core plugins in Semantic Kernel
+title: How to use out-of-the-box plugins in Semantic Kernel
-description: How to use core plugins in Semantic Kernel
+description: How to use out-of-the-box plugins in Semantic Kernel
 author: johnmaeda
 ms.topic: ai-plugins
 ms.author: johnmaeda